 If you have used the PX-150 (the PX-160 predecessor) or seen in many of its reviews (for example, our PX-150 review), you might have an issue with the weak sub quality speakers.
 This, however, is history in the PX-160.

 It comes with two built-in speakers which give 8W + 8W amp giving a clear and detailed sound that is very satisfying.

 The speakers are loud enough to play comfortably in small and medium space without the need for an amplifier.

-If you need the best sound to catch every nuance on your performances, you should look for a pair of quality headphones.
+If you need the best sound to catch every nuance on your performances, you should look for a pair of quality digital piano headphones.

 Features of the Casio PX-160